meshtastic/meshtastic/docs/software/settings/environmental-measurment-plugin.md

 The Environment Measurement Plugin will allow nodes to send a specific message with information from connected environmental sensors.
 Currently supported sensors are BME280, BME680, DHT11, DHT12, DHT21, DHT22 and Dallas 1-wire DS18B20.

 :::note
-Once settings are changed, a **reset** is required for them to take effect.
+Once plugin settings are changed, a **reset** is required for them to take effect.
 :::

 ## Settings